0nix/ggj21/twine/evidence_questioning.md

 Bayer furrows his brow, puzzled.
 "I get that, I get that."
 He mutters.
 "It's not clear to me that we have had this level of mid management, specially if it's something that..."
 He trails off in thought.

-"Specially if what, Sargeant?
+"Specially if what, Sergeant?
 Be more specific, please."
 Bryce responds through gritted teeth.

 "I don't see this much scrutiny over a move that, frankly sounds like a fat accompli.
 Frankly, from the way the conversation has been recorded and presented to us, Hassel's promotion is something that has already gone through the proper scrutiny channels, at the appropriate levels."
-Bayer says, scratching his chin still in a pensieve mood.
+Bayer says, scratching his chin still in a pensive mood.

-"Are you saying that Division XX has engaged in dubious intelligence, Sgt.
-Bayer?
+"Are you saying that Division XX has engaged in dubious intelligence, Sargeant Bayer?
 If so, that is a very tall accusation that requires some ev-" Bryce accuses.

 "And my question to you Bayer is, do you have someone in Division XX you care this much?"
 Bayer responds, with that particular tone people use when they want to re-establish their authority.
 "They're good Lieutenant, but they're not gods.
 They're not infallible.
 Your defensiveness is becoming unreasonable, comrade and you are constantly forgetting yourself."

-The Sargeant turns to you and says.
+The Sergeant turns to you and says.
 "At any rate, I think this is still useful Agent.
 We should look into this Gerhart Kleiner, and his relationship with Hassel as well as who cleared the usual check on his promotion."

-"I agree with the Sargeant on that matter, Agent.
+"I agree with the Sergeant on that matter, Agent.
 Even if I... disagree with his thoughts at the moment."
 Bryce says with a heavy sigh.

 "We have to decide on angle," Bayer mutters, playing with the papers on the desk.
 Bryce as always sits back, his hands crossed and his beady eyes looking directly at you.

 [Argue to investigate the Division XX background check]

 You say that a perfectly fine citizen who is being slated to be promoted within state business must have had a record check done with a level of thoroughness that would have been all that was necessary to establish prosecutable offenses.
-That this individual is now under dedicated surveillance is not protocol. /n/n Sargeant Bayer grunts in agreement and takes a note.
+That this individual is now under dedicated surveillance is not protocol. /n/n Sergeant Bayer grunts in agreement and takes a note.

 (lambda superleader +1)

 [Argue to investigate Kleiner and the factory]

 You say that the involvement of a factory supervisor of a state-owned operation adds an additional wrinkle to the surveillance operation, since such a position would allow a potential subversive element into sabotaging larger state interests and industries.
 The question the follows if Kleiner is involved into the matters that Hassel is being suspected of, and as such has become a suspect himself.
-Out of an abundance of caution, he and the factory operation should be investigated /n/n Lieutenant Bryce smriks, and looks at Sargeant Bayer with some manner of contempt.
+Out of an abundance of caution, he and the factory operation should be investigated /n/n Lieutenant Bryce smirk's, and looks at Sergeant Bayer with some manner of contempt.

 (lambda leader +1)